QIICR/qiicr.github.io/_posts/2016-02-05-Slicer-Brainlab.md

     thumbnailUrl: ""
 ---

-One of the QIICR activities at the RSNA 2015 was our first iteration of a "connectathon" to demonstrate interoperability of image segmentation results between academic and commercial platforms using DICOM.
+One of the QIICR activities at the [RSNA 2015][6] was our first iteration of a "connectathon" to demonstrate interoperability of image segmentation results between academic and commercial platforms using DICOM.
 The scope of that activity is descibed in [this poster][1], and has recently been highlighted in a [Kitware blog article][2].